 Treatment for Anorexia must be fitted to the person and will depend on many things:

-- Whether treatment should be in hospital, day care or outpatient is a decision also based on medical risk.
-The best outcomes are for outpatient treatment, although many carers just want their loved one to be in a safe place.
+- Whether treatment should be in hospital, day care or outpatient is a decision based on medical risk.
+Outpatient treatment is always best, even though carers just want their loved one to be in a safe place.
 The shortest possible hospital stays are indicated for medical emergencies and for failed outpatient treatment.
-Because treatment in the home is best, carers need a great deal of support, both to help their loved one and to help themselves and other family members.
+Carers who cope at home need a great deal of help to deal with anger, resistance, dependency and secrecy.
+There is no point in getting angry because these are known features of the illness.
+Family support is crucial.
 If this is not offered, please find a local parent’s group or find some carer counselling from an eating disorder expert.

 - The first phase of Anorexia treatment will involve getting to know your loved one so that they can hopefully build up trust in the therapist.
 This will take time because the Anorexia “fights” back when it is attacked and tells the sufferer not to trust anyone.
 So there is a process of getting to know the therapist.

 - Ideally a dietician will design a feeding plan carefully formulated on the sufferer’s current needs and stage of maturity.
 If weight is very low we would not expect someone to start eating normal meals at once which could be dangerous and there may be a need to supplement a food plan with liquid meals.